CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/overview.md

 ## **Lab 7: Load Balancing methods**

-In this lab we will be seeing the user allocation among session host between both Depth first anf Breadth first approach.
+In this lab you will be seeing the user allocation among session host between both Depth first anf Breadth first approach.

+## **Lab 8: Auto Scaling**

+In this lab you will be creating the Scaling plan, which lets you scale your session host virtual machines (VMs) in a host pool up or down to optimize deployment costs.

-## **Lab 8: Cost Optimizations**
+## **Lab 9: Cost Optimizations**

 In this lab, We'll be enabling the Start Virtual Machine (VM) on Connect feature in host pool which lets you save costs by allowing users to turn on their VMs only when they need them.